savin-berlin/test_webapp/README.md

 2. Extern DataBase (SQLite)
 	Please ignore current path and all with them connected methods and functions "root_app/team_manager/db".
 This was done just for learning goals and currently not in the active deployment.

+3. Logging
+	Wasn't implemented (if it is an important point, let me know and i will do it)